Short integer solution problem: Short integer solution problem

-SIS and Ring-SIS are two average case problems that are used in lattice-based cryptography constructions.
-Lattice-based cryptography began in 1996 from a seminal work by Ajtai who presented a family of one-way functions based on SIS problem.
+The Short Integer Solution (SIS) problem is an average case problem that is used in lattice-based cryptography constructions.
+Lattice-based cryptography began in 1996 from a seminal work by Ajtai who presented a family of one-way functions based on the SIS problem.
 He showed that it is secure in an average case if $\mathrm{SVP}_{\gamma}$ (where $\gamma = n^c$ for some constant $c>0$) is hard in a worst-case scenario.
+Along with applications in classical cryptography, the SIS problem and its variants are utilized in several post-quantum security schemes including CRYSTALS-Dilithium and Falcon.